 The Canterbury Earthquake Recovery Authority (CERA) is the agency established by the Government to lead and coordinate the ongoing recovery effort following the devastating earthquakes of September 2010 and February 2011.
 On 1 February 2015 it became a Departmental Agency within the Department of the Prime Minister and Cabinet.

 To lead and partner with communities to return greater Christchurch to a prosperous and thriving place to work, live and play, as quickly as possible.

-- Providing leadership and coordination for the ongoing recovery effort.
+- Provide leadership and coordination for the ongoing recovery effort.

-- Focusing on business recovery, restoring local communities and making sure the right structures are in place for rebuilding.
+- Focus on economic recovery, restoring local communities and making sure the right structures are in place for recovery.

-In addition a forum of Canterbury cross-party parliamentary members will be set-up to share information on the recovery efforts.
+- a forum of Canterbury cross-party parliamentary members exists to share information on the recovery efforts

-CERA will be funded by way of a new separate Vote.
+CERA is funded by way of a separate Vote.